The time of completion/start/end of any state is displayed in the reports in the format specified in the General section of a report template.

 The speed is given only in integer numbers.

-Many reports can provide information about the fuel: fuel level (initial/final), the volume of filled/stolen/registered/consumed fuel, average consumption, etc.
+Many reports can provide information about the fuel: fuel level (initial/final), the volume of filled/drained/registered/consumed fuel, average consumption, etc.

 In most cases to receive the information about the fuel, you need the unit to have corresponding sensors installed.
 They should be configured on the Sensors tab of the unit properties.